Pick A League

 In addition to the long-term leagues listed above, there are sometimes special "Race" events available that last between a few minutes and a few weeks.
 These races usually have special rules totally separate from the main game rules: for example, every zone might contain special enemies, or drops might work differently, or it may even be possible to kill other players and take their equipment.

 Most Race Leagues merge into Standard on completion.
 Some races that give excessively powerful or plentiful loot are "Voided", and are the only situation in which characters are effectively deleted at the end of a league.

 Races are competitive, usually with the goal of reaching certain thresholds in the game's story as quickly as possible.
 As a new player, it's unlikely you'll be able to compete for top times, but completing certain objectives can still make you eligible for Microtransaction prize drawings (one of the few ways it is possible to get Microtransaction appearances without spending money).

 In general: play the Softcore, non-SSF, Challenge league.
 That's where most players are, and it's what most people who play the game enjoy.
 The only exception I'd recommend is if the league is about to end, or if you're in the gap between two leagues, in which case you might want to learn by experimenting in Standard first and then join the next league as it starts.

-As of this writing (June 2019), this means playing the Legion league.
-This league started in early June 2019, so it should run until September or so.
+As of this writing (September 2019), this means playing the Blight league.
+This league started in early September 2019, so it should run until December or so.